Shakilgis/ShakilGIS/README.md

 ## 📊 Ongoing Projects

-- 🌍 **A Geospatial Study of Water Body Degradation Driven by Land Use Transformations**
+- 🌍 **Geospatial Study of the Status of Haor Water Body Driven by Land Use Transformations**
+     - Analyzing spatiotemporal changes in water bodies using geospatial techniques.
      - Investigating the impact of land use changes on water bodies using spatial modeling and remote sensing techniques.
-     - Analyzing spatiotemporal changes in water bodies using geospatial techniques.

 - <img src="https://media.licdn.com/dms/image/v2/C4E0BAQEH8O8V5r1NXw/company-logo_200_200/company-logo_200_200/0/1674152042242?e=2147483647&v=beta&t=ZyQ83dhBSq_plX1dS7mRh_ljrGShs_cpRhECPI5FaUY" width="20" height="20">**Towards a Systems-based Digital Platform for Agricultural Land Use Planning, Management Decision, and Inventory Reporting (HOLOS-IE).**
   - Lead the integration of environmental datasets (soils, climate, land use) using GIS and remote sensing techniques (ArcGIS, QGIS, and Google Earth Engine).